shupershuff/Diablo2RLoader/README.md

 ## Exactly what does it do?
 Script will allow opening multiple Diablo 2 resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.<br>
-It will achieve this by importing account details from a CSV that you populate and essentially launches the game the same way you would with a shortcut: by passing account, password and region arguments to D2r.exe.<br>
+It will achieve this by importing account details from a CSV that you populate and essentially launches the game the same way you would with a shortcut: by passing account, password and region parameters to D2r.exe.<br>
-	Note: Plain text passwords entered into the CSV will be convered into a secure string after running.
+	Note: Plain text passwords entered into the CSV will be converted into a secure string after running.
 If you don't want to enter plain text passwords EVER then you can leave the PW field in the CSV blank and manually type in when running the script.<br>
 Once the game has initialised, the window will be renamed so it's easier to tell which account and region each game is using.<br>
 This also helps the script know which games are open to prevent you accidentally opening a game with the same account twice.<br>
 Optionally you can also have the game launch using custom settings.json for each account in case you want different graphics/audio/game settings for each account you have.<br>